 Fits exponential beta curves to 13C breath test series data using Bayesian Stan methods.
-See https://menne-biomed.de/blog/breath-test-stan for a comparision between single curve, mixed-model population and Bayesian methods.
+See https://menne-biomed.de/blog/breath-test-stan/ for a comparison between single curve, mixed-model population and Bayesian methods.

 Usage